nayms/contracts-v2/docs/architecture.md

 ## Matching market

-We use an unmodified fork of the [Maker OTC matching market](https://github.com/nayms/maker-otc) to facilitate tranch token sales and trades.
-In fact, at present the tranch tokens can only be transferred by our on-chain market, though we will likely loosen this restriction later.
+We use an unmodified fork of the [Maker OTC matching market](https://github.com/nayms/maker-otc) to facilitate tranche token sales and trades.
+In fact, at present the tranche tokens can only be transferred by our on-chain market, though we will likely loosen this restriction later.

 ## Deployments